lucj/acorn-services/atlas/README.md

 To use this service you need to have an Atlas Mongo account, to create an organization and a project within this one.

+Note: this example uses an organization named *Techwhale* containing the project *webhooks*

 Next create a public / private api key pair at the organization level

 ![Organization api keys](./images/organization-api-keys.png)